d2l-ai/d2l-en/chapter_linear-networks/weight-decay.md

 for linear functions in a nonlinear context.
 Unfortunately, RKHS-based algorithms
 tend to scale poorly to large, high-dimensional data.
-In this book we will default to the simple heuristic of applying weight decay on all layers of a deep network.
+In this book we will often adopt the common heuristic whereby weight decay is applied to all layers of a deep network.

 ## Summary